Resources

 The IRS talks about money that comes in to a 501(c)3 organization

-as comming from different types of "Funding Sources".
-Some funding sources are
+as coming from different types of "Funding Sources".
+The first

-individuals who donate money.
+individuals (associated with the keyword DONOR) who donate money.
 Others are income from events, money

-names in general does not matter except for money that comes
+names in general does not matter except for two issues:

 from people who have special roles in the organization (DIRECTORs

 OFFICERs, TRUSTEEs etc.).
-Those people should be individually
+Those people must be individually

 Input File Format